Primal Rage: Release

 Primal Rage was ported to the 3DO and published by LG Electronics in North America and Europe on November 14, 1995, featuring a pre-rendered introduction full-motion video sequence and smaller sprites compared to previous releases.
-The 32X port was developed by Probe Entertainment and first published in North America on November 14, 1995 and in Europe in March 1996.
+The 32X port was developed by Probe Entertainment and first published in North America on November 14, 1995, and in Europe in March 1996.
 It is based on the Genesis release but features more arcade-accurate visuals.
 The Jaguar CD port is similar to the 3DO release, although it lacks the full-motion video introduction and has shorter loading times.
 The PlayStation port was released in North America and Europe on November 14, 1995, and in Japan on December 13, 1996.
 It features long loading times and fewer frames of animation for each character than the arcade version.
 The Amiga port was released only in Europe in December 1995, with visuals similar to the Genesis release.
-Although marketed as an Amiga 1200 release, this port is compatible with any Amiga computer with a least 2MB of RAM.
+Although marketed as an Amiga 1200 release, this port is compatible with any Amiga computer with at least 2MB of RAM.

 The Saturn port was released in North America in June 1996, in Europe in August 1996, and in Japan by GameBank on March 26, 1998, featuring more colors, larger sprites, and pre-rendered full motion video sequences for each character in single-player mode.
 The Saturn version of Primal Rage was the last version to be released.
 Senior producer Ken Humphries explained, "To be honest, the Saturn version got lost in the shuffle.
 In the process of trying to get other versions done, the Saturn version was the one they ended up pulling resources from."
 To allow the Saturn version to run at a solid frame rate, it was made to run at 30 Hz instead of the usual 60 Hz.
 According to Humphries, it was easier to make the Saturn hardware approximate the size of the arcade version's sprites than it was with other conversions of the game.

 A few console ports were based on version 1.7 of the arcade game, while most ports were based on version 2.3, a largely revised update to the Arcade game.
 Features of version 2.3 include modified special inputs, gameplay changes, balance changes, and additional content, such as one additional finisher per character, among many others.